Kryvyi Rih: Russian invasion

 On the first day of the invasion of Ukraine by Russia, 24 February 2022, there were air strikes against military targets in the city, causing evacuations of residents in the district of Makulan.

-On 27 February, city mayor Oleksandr Vilkuł was appointed the head of the military administration of Kryvyi Rih.
-According to Vilkuł, the day previously — the second day the war — the Russian military had attempted an air assault.
+On 27 February, city mayor Oleksandr Vilkul was appointed the head of the military administration of Kryvyi Rih.
+According to Vilkul, the day previously — the second day the war — the Russian military had attempted an air assault.
 An Ilyushin Il 76 transport had approached an abandoned Soviet-era air base just east of the city.
 Carrying more than 100 paratroopers with orders to capture the airfield as an “air bridge”, it was forced to abort its mission, 300 metres from landing.
-As soon as the city had been hit with missiles, local defenders had blocked the runway with mechanical equipment.
-On the same day, Vilkuł said that he had received a phone call from a former colleague who invited him to "sign an agreement of friendship, cooperation and defense with Russia"; he said that he "responded with profanity."

-On the third day of the war, 27 February, the Russian forces, according to Vilkuł, sent a column of 300 military vehicles from their advancing position to the south, and that after ten days of intense fighting they were turned back.
-As an industrial center that accounted for fully 10% of Ukraine's GDP, Vilkuł was convinced that Kryvyi Rih was a prime target for Russian forces.
+Local defenders had blocked the runway with mechanical equipment.
+The following day, according to Vilkul, a Russian column of 300 military vehicles approaching from the south was turned back after ten days of fighting.
+As an industrial center that accounted for fully 10% of Ukraine's GDP, Vilkul was convinced that Kryvyi Rih was a prime target for Russian forces.

 In the third week of the war, Russian troops broadened their offensive across Ukraine and were again advancing toward Kryvyi Rih from the south.
 On 10 March, two rockets struck the Kryvyi Rih International Airport in Lozovatka.
 On 12 March, Metinvest shuttered an open pit iron ore mine in the city, and sent the huge trucks used at the mine to block key roads to slow the Russian advance.
 In its 15 March briefing, the Ukrainian Ministry of Defence stated that the movement by "occupation troops" toward Kryvyi Rih had been stopped.

 According to Russian sources, the invaders faced extensive improvised fortifications and minefields.
-On 29 March 2022, Vilkuł said that the line of contact was no longer on the border with Dnipropetrovsk region, but 40–60 kilometers south in the Kherson Oblast.
+On 29 March 2022, Vilkul said that the line of contact was no longer on the border with Dnipropetrovsk region, but 40–60 km south in the Kherson Oblast.
 He was confident that running 120 km north to south, the longest city in Europe could not be surrounded.